Classic Margarita (On the Rocks)

 Buy containers of Margarita salt that are flat and handy for salting the glasses, but regular salt in a saucer works just fine.
 Guidance for this recipe was provided by Lucinda Hudson's outstanding book on the subject of tequila, Viva Tequila!: Cocktails, Cooking, and Other Agave Adventures

-Total time: 3 Min
+Ready in: 3 Min